 The three things that you’ll want to look for before taking out a policy are the cost, company, and coverage.
 You can also reference our best burial insurance companies list.

 Cost: The cost is a big deal because you will be entering into a long-term contract with the carrier, so you’ll want to make sure the premium is affordable well into the future.

 Company: When looking into burial insurance companies, a strong financial rating is key.
 Being financially stable will ensure that the company is around many years from now and thus will be able to pay the claim when it is filed.

 Coverage: Having a funeral insurance policy that offers full protection immediately is important.
 Being a lupus patient will not disqualify you from gaining immediate coverage, so there is no need to compromise on this aspect.

 Now that you know all of the aspects to look for in a policy, there are 4 plan tiers within final expense life insurance coverage.
-Generally speaking, the better health a senior citizen is in, the less they will pay for coverage every month.
+Generally speaking, the better health a senior is in, the less they will pay for coverage.